dragonfly-science/docker.dragonfly.co.nz/README.md

 # Dragonfly docker files

-There are three docker repositories maintained in this repository, all based on ubuntu (switch branches to switch your base ubuntu version).
+There are some dragonfly dockers maintained in this repository, all based on ubuntu (switch branches to switch your base ubuntu version).
 Dockers built here are available from https://docker.dragonfly.co.nz.
-The three dockers
+The dockers
 are:

 1. `dragonfly-base` - Based on ubuntu, with New Zealand localisation and a deployhub user